And the winner for best phone with dual-cameras is…

 And the winner is...

 The OnePlus 5's dual-cameras are definitely impressive especially considering its price.
-Keep in mind: the OnePlus 5 (128GB) we shot on costs $330 less than the iPhone 7 Plus (128GB) we used.
+Keep in mind: the OnePlus 5 (128GB) we shot on costs $330, £320 and roughly AU$590 less than the iPhone 7 Plus (128GB) we used.
 That's a huge deal, especially when you're on a budget.

 Both of these phones are great dual-camera phones.
 But the iPhone 7 Plus is a little bit better in all the right places: video, image stabilization, burst mode and Portrait Mode.
 And while the OnePlus 5 didn't win this camera battle, you should definitely consider it next time you're shopping for a new phone and want a bunch of really great photo features.